Runbook/runbook/README.md

 Simply put, Runbook is what you would get if Nagios and IFTTT had a baby.

+## Status

+Runbook is primarily in maintenance mode, pull requests will be reviewed and merged but this project is not currently under active development.
+It is suggested that newer users check out [Automatron](https://automatron.io) as an alternative.

 ## Documentation

 Developer and User docs can be found in the [docs](docs/) directory and on [ReadTheDocs](https://runbook.readthedocs.org).